 - 4 boneless, skinless chicken breasts

-- Add pineapple, ketchup, brown sugar, soya sauce, cornstarch and salt to a small saucepan.
+- Add pineapple, ketchup, brown sugar, soy sauce, cornstarch and salt to a small saucepan.
 Stir.
 Heat to boiling and reduce heat to low for 2 minutes, stirring frequently.
 Remove from heat.

-- Place chicken breasts in a casserole dish and pour sauce over top.
+- Place chicken breasts in a 9×13 inch casserole dish and pour sauce over top.
 Cover.
-Bake for 45 minutes or until a meat thermometer says the chicken is done.
+Bake for 45 minutes or until a meat thermometer reaches 165℉ for the internal temperature.

 - Top with sliced green onions.
-Serve on top of a bed of rice.
+Serve on top of a bed of rice, if desired.